xriss/djon/readme.md

 If you want to complain that null is not a number they oh boy is your head going to explode when you find out what a Nan is.

-Then we add some special processing of for `` strings and finally a mostly safe way of dropping quotes entirely and using \n as the end of unquoted strings.
-Any text we do not recognize will be parsed as an unquoted string.